Migrationism and diffusionism: History

 40–54% to the ancestry of modern Central & Northern Europeans.)

 In British archaeology, the Anglo-Saxon migration debate has notably pitted the two schools against each other on the subject of the Anglo-Saxon settlement of Britain.
 The traditional Anglo-Saxon migrationist view was that of a mass invasion in which the Anglo-Saxon incomers drove the native Romano-British inhabitants to the western fringes of the island.
 This was challenged in the latter half of the 20th century with the hypothesis that only a small Anglo-Saxon "warrior elite" migrated who gradually acculturated the Romano-Britons.
-This has moderated recently partly due to genetic studies of British populations with most scholars in Britain have returned to a more migrationist perspective and noted that the scale of both the settlement of the Anglo-Saxons and the survival of the Romano-Britons likely varied regionally.
+This has moderated recently partly due to genetic studies of British populations with most scholars in Britain having returned to a more migrationist perspective and noted that the scale of both the settlement of the Anglo-Saxons and the survival of the Romano-Britons likely varied regionally.